robertocarroll/robertocarroll/_posts/2009-10-31-martin-parr.markdown

 As a documentary photographer, Parr's work has kept pace with the social changes since the 1980s.
 His subjects have altered with economic booms and busts.
 He has been in synch with these ups and downs.
 In his introduction to Luxury, the British fashion designer Paul Smith writes: "The meaning of Martin's Luxury pictures has shifted since he started taking them.
 The timing of their publication now couldn't be better."
 The cause of this shift is, of course, the financial meltdown in September 2008, which crippled many countries and led to a global recession.
 Luxury was not wiped out when the bubble burst, but it has calmed down at bit.
 It lost its glitz.
 It has became more low key.
 Much of its colour has drained away.
 In one sense, the images in the book are therefore curiously anachronistic.
 In another sense, Luxury questions wealth as well as documents it.
 As such it stand as a stark reminder on how the world reached this low point.

 "It is good in a sense to look back now like an epitaph to this five- or six-year growth period, which is where it all went completely crazy and to look at, if you like, manifestations of that growth and that bubble.
 I think therefore it is perfect timing."

+*Published in [The National ](http://www.thenational.ae/arts-culture/art/a-lens-on-luxury?pageCount=0)on 31 October 2009.*